 SCW’s second release on cassette came out in mid-1985 and was a mixture of new material and live recordings from the Sweet Children of the West show in April that year.
-The new material continued in the same disco-funk-industrial post-punk style of the first cassette, with added horns in some tunes.
-This release marked the end of SCW’s use of analogue synths, drum machines and tapes – all future work was done using either ‘real’ instruments played live or digital samplers and effects.
+The new material continued in the same techno-industrial post-punk style of the first cassette, with added horns in some tunes.
+This release marked the end of SCW’s use of analogue synths, and drum machines – all future work was done using either ‘real’ instruments played live or digital samplers, drum machines and effects.

 “Model 152 Blow Gun” cassette tape cover – folded out – by PnrH